bbc/nmos-web-router/README.md

 # NMOS Web Router

-WARNING -- THIS SOFTWARE IS NO LONGER MAINTAINED AND SHOULD BE CONSIDERED INSECURE
+WARNING -- THIS SOFTWARE IS NO LONGER MAINTAINED AND SHOULD BE CONSIDERED INSECURE.
+See [this page](https://www.amwa.tv/buynmoshere) for information about other open source, free and paid NMOS products.

 See